-- 1. Encourage enhancement of the waterfront through a combination of development and redevelopment opportunities. - 2.
-Support the priority projects recommended for the Waterfront District in the Downtown Design and Guidelines report. - 3.
+1. Encourage enhancement of the waterfront through a combination of development and redevelopment opportunities.

+- 2. Support the priority projects recommended for the Waterfront District in the Downtown Design and Guidelines report. - 3.
 Apply the guidelines of the Downtown Design and Guidelines report when evaluating all applications for new waterfront development to ensure that it is sensitive to and supports the historic nature of Downtown, and that it adheres to the vision for the waterfront established by the community.
-These guidelines relate to: - a.
+These Guidelines relate to: - a.
 Streetscape improvement; - b.
 Commercial signage; and - c.
 Parking facilities. - 4.
-Maintain and enhance public access to the waterfront, particularly in the Downtown Core, for any development and redevelopment projects, as appropriate.

-- 5. Ensure that any construction or filling below the high water mark is in accordance with the Navigable Waters Protection Act and the International Boundary Waters Treaty Act.
-Approval of such work by Transport Canada shall be a condition of approval of any development application. - 6.
+The Town encourages the protection or enhancement of a naturalized buffer along waterfront lands, recognizing that some areas may be natural bare rock and do not require further enhancement.
+This measure will help to protect water quality as well as protecting environmentally sensitive riparian areas.
+It will also help to control erosion and assist in softening the visual intrusion of development in natural areas.
+In the event of construction damage in this buffer area, the natural vegetation should be re-instated to the extent possible.
+Native plantings should be implemented in naturalized buffers to improve and enhance ecological functions of the natural environment. - 5.
+Maintain and enhance public access to the waterfront, particularly in the Downtown Core, for any development and redevelopment projects, as appropriate. - 6.
+Ensure that any construction or filling below the high water mark is in accordance with the Navigable Waters Protection Act and the International Boundary Waters Treaty Act.
+Approval of such work by Transport Canada shall be a condition of approval of any development application. - 7.
 Require that all services, conduits, cables, and accessory buildings associated with any waterfront development and redevelopment project are hidden or effectively screened to minimize visual impact.
 Utility cables should be undergrounded, as appropriate.
-This policy also relates to any infrastructure installed by the Town, other public agency, or service provider, as appropriate. - 7.
+This policy also relates to any infrastructure installed by the Town, other public agency, or service provider, as appropriate. - 8.
 For existing lots of record established prior to this Plan's date of approval, new development should be set back 30 metres from the high water mark of a waterbody if possible, otherwise as far back as the lot permits subject to topographical constraints and size of lot, with minimum disturbance of native soils and very limited removal of the shoreline vegetation beyond that required for development.
-This setback shall not apply to permitted docks, boathouses, or other marine facilities. - 8.
-New lots created through the severance/consent process shall be set back a minimum of 30 m from the high water mark of the waterbody, with minimum disturbance of native soils and very limited removal of shoreline vegetation.
-This setback shall not apply to permitted docks, boathouses, or other marine facilities. - 9.
-Require site plan approval for all new waterfront development in the Town. - 10.
-Consider coordination with the City of Brockville, Township of Augusta, and Township of Edwardsburgh Cardinal for the development of facilities along the waterfront, waterfront and walk-in dive site guidelines, and active transportation networks.
+This setback shall not apply to permitted docks, boathouses, or other marine facilities.